 Inland Rail Pty Ltd, a subsidiary of Australian Rail Track Corporation (ARTC), is building Inland Rail on behalf of the Australian Government.

 Work on Australia’s largest freight rail infrastructure project is well underway, and we’re partnering with regional businesses and communities to make it happen.
-As each section of Inland Rail is completed, it will be operated and managed by ARTC.

 What is the status of the Inland Rail project?